 What health services are available on campus?

-Agnes Scott’s Wellness Center is located on the ground floor of Hopkins Hall and is open 9 a.m.-4:30 p.m., Monday through Friday.
+Agnes Scott’s Wellness Center is located on the ground floor of Hopkins Hall and is open Monday through Friday.
 The Wellness Center offers comprehensive services including health and counseling services, consultation, education, stress management, massage therapy, nutritional counseling, dermatology and psychiatric care.
 Most services are free for students.
-Learn more

 Can I participate in athletics?

-ASC competes in six NCAA Division III sports, including basketball, lacrosse, soccer, softball, tennis and volleyball.
-A student interested in playing a sport should contact the appropriate coach to discuss her potential role on the team.
+Agnes Scott competes in six NCAA Division III sports: basketball, lacrosse, soccer, softball, tennis and volleyball.
+Interested student-athletes should visit the Athletic website for more information.
 Additionally, there are a number of recreational activities for students including yoga, triathlon training, jazzercise and rock climbing.
-Learn more

 What if I want to transfer as a college senior?